 This article is a process for taking any character from a first read to a closing night.
 As with all acting advice and methodology, it draws heavily on a number of influences: acting coaches, method books, personal experience and advice from fellow actors and directors.
 And like with all acting methods, use what works and throw out the rest.
-There is no set was for how to act.
+There is no set way for how to act.
 That being said, this will serve as a great toolbox to help approach any role.

 A) From Page to Stage